aws-samples/sample-aidlc-workflows/amazonq/rules/aws-aidlc/core-workflow.md

 1. **MANDATORY**: Log any user input during this stage in audit.md
 2. Load all steps from `construction/infrastructure-design.md`
 3. Execute infrastructure design for this unit
+4. **MANDATORY**: Present standardized 2-option completion message as defined in infrastructure-design.md - DO NOT use emergent behavior
-4. **Wait for Explicit Approval**: Ask: "**Infrastructure design complete for [unit-name].
-Ready to proceed to Code Generation?**" - DO NOT PROCEED until user confirms
+5. **Wait for Explicit Approval**: User must choose between "Request Changes" or "Continue to Next Stage" - DO NOT PROCEED until user confirms
-5. **MANDATORY**: Log user's response in audit.md with complete raw input
+6. **MANDATORY**: Log user's response in audit.md with complete raw input

 ### Code Generation (ALWAYS EXECUTE, per-unit)